chrisklaiber/homebrew-gae_sdk/README.md

 # Potential future patches

-**watcher-unlimited-files.patch** Don't limit the mtime polling based file watcher to the current maximum of 10,000 files.
+**watcher-unlimited-files.patch:** Don't limit the mtime polling based file watcher to the current maximum of 10,000 files.
 Possibly also increase the current polling interval of once per second.

-**fsevents-file-watcher.patch** Restore and make corrections to the FSEvents-based file watcher for Mac OS X. See the comment at the bottom of google/appengine/tools/devappserver2/file_watcher.py.
+**fsevents-file-watcher.patch:** Restore and make corrections to the FSEvents-based file watcher for Mac OS X. See the comment at the bottom of google/appengine/tools/devappserver2/file_watcher.py.